-salary continuation or accumulated sick leave means continued payments to you by your Employer of all or part of your weekly earnings, after you become disabled as defined by the Plan.
+salary continuation or accumulated payments to you by your Employer of all or part of your weekly earnings, after you become disabled as defined by the Plan.
 Salary continuation or accumulated sick leave does not include compensation paid to you by your Employer for work you actually perform after your disability begins.
 Such compensation is considered disability earnings and would be taken into account in calculating your weekly payment.